 2. Are AI flashcard apps scientifically proven to work?

 Yes, the core principles behind AI flashcard apps -- spaced repetition and active recall -- are among the most well-validated learning techniques in cognitive science (Dunlosky et al., 2013).
-The AI enhancement adds measurable improvement: FSRS 6.0 reduces required review volume by 38% compared to traditional SM-2 scheduling while maintaining higher retention rates.
-Multiple studies with sample sizes exceeding 10,000 participants confirm these benefits.
+The AI enhancement adds measurable improvement: FSRS 6.0 reduces required review volume by 20-30% compared to traditional SM-2 scheduling while maintaining the same retention rates.
+Large-scale benchmark evaluations built on real Anki users' review histories confirm these benefits.

 3. Can an AI flashcard app replace manual studying entirely?